Pumpkin Pancakes with Pancake Mix (High Protein)

 5. Vanilla extract: Vanilla extract adds some delicious vanilla flavor.
 This one is my favorite.

 6. Pumpkin spice + cinnamon: You need pumpkin spice, of course!
-I also like to add some extra cinnamon flavor.
+I also like to add some ground cinnamon for extra fall flavor.

-1. In a large bowl, mix both wet ingredients and dry ingredients together: pancake mix, pumpkin puree, cinnamon, pumpkin pie spice, maple syrup, milk and vanilla extract.
-Combine until smooth.
+1. Add ingredients.
+In a large bowl, mix both wet ingredients and dry ingredients together: pancake mix, pumpkin puree, cinnamon, pumpkin pie spice, maple syrup, milk and vanilla extract.

-Ingredients for pumpkin pancakes made with pancake mix in a glass bowl, not yet mixed.
+Ingredients for pumpkin pancakes with pancake mix mixed in a large bowl.

-Ingredients for pumpkin pancakes made with pancake mix in a glass bowl, mixed.
+A pumpkin pancake made with pancake mix in a skillet.

 How to store